 What is Serc (Betahistine Hydrochloride) used for?

 Betahistine (Serc) belongs to the family of medications used to treat vertigo that comes with Ménière’s disease.
 Vertigo is a disorder that causes people to get the sensation that the room is spinning.
 Ménière’s disease is a condition in the inner ear that is also associated with tinnitus, headache and hearing loss.
 People take Serc to prevent and reduce the number of episodes of vertigo caused by Ménière's disease, likely by lessening the pressure in the ear.
 Increased pressure in the ear is believed to cause dizziness, nausea and a ringing sensation in the ear.
 If serious enough it can also result in hearing loss as well.
-Serc tablets are used to manage vertigo, tinnitus and hearing loss suffered by people with Ménière’s disease.Serc (Betahistine) FAQs
+Serc tablets are used to manage vertigo, tinnitus and hearing loss suffered by people with Ménière’s disease.Serc (Betahistine) Information

 How to use Serc?